OUIsolutions/Oui-Standards-Guides/README.md

 ## License

-This documentation is provided under the same license terms as other OUI projects.
-Please refer to the LICENSE file for detailed information.
+This documentation and all associated content are released into the **public domain** under the Unlicense.
+This means you are free to use, modify, distribute, and build upon this work for any purpose, commercial or non-commercial, without any restrictions or requirements for attribution.

+For detailed information, please refer to the [LICENSE](LICENSE) file or visit [unlicense.org](https://unlicense.org).

 ---